 Write at least one of those emails (in full) for homework.

-PDF version for easy saving and printing: Use the starting and ending emails phrases
+PDF for easy saving and printing: Use the starting and ending emails phrases